 I'd be an advocate for Rendcomb no matter who you are: it has made me more curious, mature and independent both inwardly and towards other people.

-Anna progressed to Oxford University in September 2017.
+Anna progressed to Oxford University as of September 2017 to read French.

 I am 17, and I am from the Ukraine from the city which is called Odessa.
 I joined Rendcomb in Year 11 and have been studying here for already 3 years.

 Before, studying in England was like a dream for me, however dreams come true!
 I was lucky to join this place because the atmosphere in this College is really friendly.

 A big part of Rendcomb life is boarding; I think it creates an impression of being at home.
 House Parents will always provide you with the assistance which you need whether it is in the day or at night, and they will always try to create an atmosphere of being at home, which I think they sucessfully do.

 I never felt 'home sick' as I get involved in different sorts of activities taking place in the College.
 This could be a wide range of activities involving indoor, outdoor sports or it could be more of a 'lesson based' activity like a revision session or a clinic for a subject which you find challenging.
 You will always be offered help from your subject teacher, it could be a one-one extra lesson or a group of students with simlliar challenges.

 I would certainly recommend Rendcomb College as a place to study but as well, a place in which you will be always be warmly welcomed!

 English was one of my biggest weaknesses and it had become the requirement for all my daily communication.
 I think that was my greatest problem.
 Not more and not less.
 But when this had ended I experienced one of the best times in my life!